 • Schools should follow the “return to play” protocol for any student with a suspected concussion regardless of how the concussion happened.

-• That school districts follow the Recommendations & Guidelines for Minimizing Head Impact Exposure and Concussion Risk in Football.
+• School districts should follow the Recommendations & Guidelines for Minimizing Head Impact Exposure and Concussion Risk in Football found in the Football Policies and Procedures section of the ASAA Handbook.

 EMERGENCY ACTION PLAN